I KNOW YOUR RIGHTS REGARDING SPOUSAL MAINTENANCE

 - No more than 10 years for a marriage that lasted 30 years or more

 Rather than go through the courts, your spouse may seek contractual maintenance, which is a voluntary agreement between the two parties.
 There are no legal eligibility requirements or restrictions in contractual maintenance agreements.
 It provides a means for a spouse to receive an agreed-upon amount for a certain length of time in order to help pay for housing, educational expenses and other costs while working toward becoming fully self-sustaining.
 Both court-ordered maintenance and contractual maintenance are pre-tax, while child support is post-tax.

 Solutions Tailored To Your Needs

 The important thing when enlisting the help of a lawyer on any family law matter is to find one who will listen to your goals, help you set realistic objectives and develop a legal strategy that aims to achieve them.
 I am ready to do all of that and more for you.
-Call our Bryan office at 979-583-9200 or use the online contact form on this website.
+Please use the online contact form on this website.